 Manuscripts are considered for publication in J. Exp.
 Molec.
 Biol. on the understanding that authors have complied with all ethical and privacy guidelines and/or legislation covering the work being reported.
 Manuscripts comprising a part or parts that have previously been published or are under consideration for publication elsewhere should not be submitted to J. Exp.
 Molec.
 Biol.
+All manuscripts submitted to J. Exp.
+Molec.
+Biol. are checked for plagiarism using iThenticate.
+Manuscripts with levels over 30% similarity are returned to the authors.

 Authors submitting to J. Exp.
 Molec.
 Biol. must agree to make available upon request, free of charge, any alignment data, strains, cell lines, or clones used in reported experiments, computer code essential to the analysis, and any other material or information necessary for the assessment and verification of findings or interpretations presented in the publication.
 Substantial computer software essential to the publication that has not previously been published must be provided as Supplementary Material or made available through a publicly accessible repository.